MicrosoftDocs/dynamics-365-intelligent-order-management/topics/deploy.md

 The preview release of Intelligent Order Management can be deployed as a trial in two ways.

--   Sign up for trial: Visit the [Dynamics 365 Intelligent Order Management marketing page](https://dynamics.microsoft.com/intelligent-order-management/) to step through the process of creating a trial system.
+-   Sign up for trial: Visit the [Dynamics 365 Intelligent Order Management marketing page](https://dynamics.microsoft.com/intelligent-order-management/).
+Select **Get started** to step through the process of creating a trial system.
+You'll be prompted to enter your email address and other information.
+To access Intelligent Order Management, you must meet at least one of the following requirements:
+    - Not a part of a Microsoft tenant: If you anen't a part of an existing Microsoft tenant, Microsoft will create a tenant for you, with Inelligent Order Management added to it.
+You will be the admin of the tenant and environment.
+    - An admin of an existing Microsoft tenant: If you are an admin of an existing tenant, Microsoft will provide a trial Microsoft Power Apps environment and install the Intelligent Order Management there.
+If you're a part of an existing Microsoft tenant and not the admin, you won't be able to get access to the trial.

 -   Power Platform Administration Center (PPAC): If you're an existing Microsoft Power Platform admin, you can deploy a new environment for your organization for evaluation.
 To learn more about PPAC, see [Working with the admin portals](https://docs.microsoft.com/power-platform/admin/wp-work-with-admin-portals).
+You'll only be able to deploy in trial environments.
+To learn more about deployment environments, see [About trial environments](https://docs.microsoft.com/power-platform/admin/trial-environments).

 ## System requirements